haveaguess/sc-test/ReadMe.md

 >  *  Trades which are below the trading limit threshold don't need to be posted to the Legacy CreditCheck system
 >  *  Trades which are above the trading limit threshold will need to be posted against the Legacy CreditCheck system

-It's not clear how we are expected to handle the boundary condition. ie. what if the trade doesnt bring total over or under the limit but exactly matches it ?
-Could disambiguate
+It's not clear how we are expected to handle the boundary condition. ie. what if the trade doesnt bring the total over or under the limit but exactly matches it ?
+Could disambiguate.
+Im assuming going up to the limit isnt interesting for daily or preauth limits, only breaching.

 > "Because the trading framework is asynchronous and multi threaded"